openSUSE/landing-page/README.md

 ** And some open source js libraries **

-* Particleground: An interesting effect used for the initial screen of the site creating partibles with a parallax effect.
-Reasons?
-It looks good and you can interact(play) with the dots with your mouse.
-More info at: https://github.com/jnicol/particleground

 * jquery-lang: This is the library (created by Irrelon Software Limited and used by many web apps, one of them, easyJet) that allows us to have a simple i81n implemented in the front-end asigning the different languages in simple Json files.
 More info at: https://github.com/Irrelon/jquery-lang-js

 ![Translations](https://raw.githubusercontent.com/cyntss/opensuse-landing-page/screenshots-for-readme/05.png "Translations")